microsoft/TypeScript-Compiler-Notes/intro/README.md

 ### Embrace the debugger

+You'll probably spend a good amount of time in the debugger, if this is completely new to you.
+[Here is a video from](https://www.youtube.com/watch?v=ChQ_sYjU8tU)
+[@alloy](https://github.com/alloy) covering the usage of the debugger inside VS Code, what the buttons do and how it all works.

 To test it out the debugger, open up `src/compiler/checker.ts` find `function checkSourceFileWorker(node: SourceFile) {` and add a `debugger` statement on the first line in the function.

 ```diff
 function checkSourceFileWorker(node: SourceFile) {